David Boies Was America’s Top Litigator. Now He’s Known As Weinstein’s Lawyer.

 Among Boies’s friends and colleagues in the New York legal world, there is a sense that, at last, America’s Superlawyer let all the years of good press get to him.
 “These guys, they get seduced by the challenge,” said one legal journalist who has followed Boies closely.
 “It’s chutzpah.
 He’s not taking the normal precautions that a junior lawyer would have taken.”

 Some say that the Boies myth has been outliving the reality for a little while now.
-They point to his work with Theranos, the apparently fraudulent blood-testing company in which Boies served both as director and as attorney, an arrangement rife with potential conflicts of interest.
+They point to his work with Theranos, the apparently fraudulent blood-testing company for which Boies served both as director and as attorney, an arrangement rife with potential conflicts of interest.
 And they point to his work representing Hank Greenberg, the former chairman of AIG, in the government’s case that he misrepresented the firm’s financial condition.

 “I’ve just been watching all of this and wondering what happened to David,” said one Boies friend.
 “Did he just get too impressed with his own fame?
 Did he just get greedy?”